Steadying0235/gpu-screen-recorder-fork/README.md

 There is also a gui for the gpu screen recorder called [gpu-screen-recorder-gtk](https://git.dec05eba.com/gpu-screen-recorder-gtk/).
 ## Simple way to run replay without gui
 Run the script `scripts/start-replay.sh` to start replay and then `scripts/save-replay.sh` to save a replay and `scripts/stop-replay.sh` to stop the replay.
 The videos are saved to `$HOME/Videos`.
 You can use these scripts to start replay at system startup if you add `scripts/start-replay.sh` to startup (this can be done differently depending on your desktop environment / window manager) and then go into hotkey settings on your system and choose a hotkey to run the script `scripts/save-replay.sh`.
 Modify `scripts/start-replay.sh` if you want to use other replay options.

+If you are running a distro that uses systemd then you can use the systemd service in `extra/gpu-screen-recorder.service` instead.
+Copy `extra/gpu-screen-recorder.service` to a location where systemd can find it, for example: `$HOME/.config/systemd/user` and then enable and start it with: `systemctl enable --now --user gpu-screen-recorder`.
+Copying the systemd service file is not needed if you installed GPU Screen Recorder from AUR as this is done automatically.
+You can then use the same `scripts/save-replay.sh` script to save a replay.
+The systemd service is configured with the file `$HOME/.config/gpu-screen-recorder.env` (create it if it doesn't exist).
+You can see which variables that you can use by looking at the gpu-screen-recorder.service file.
+Restart the systemd service after modifying that configuration file.
+By default it saves videos in `$HOME/Videos`.

 ## Issues
 ### NVIDIA